“Dancing is creating a sculpture that is visible only for a moment.” – Erol Ozan

 A fact: Almost every little girl wants to be a ballerina when they grow up.

-The harsh reality: None know the amount of effort that has to be put in to even fathom that as an actuality .
+Another fact: No one knows the amount of effort that has to be put in to even fathom that as a reality.

 I was apart of the ballet world for seven years.

 It brought many positives into my life but equally as many negatives.
-I am thankful I made the decision to leave it.
-I sadly ended up feeling stuck and confined in the world I wanted to be apart of so badly.
+I’m thankful I made the decision to leave it.
+I sadly ended up feeling stuck and confined in the world I wanted to be a part of so badly.
 I wouldn’t change that time of my life for anything though.
 A real childhood and teenage years were unnecessary in mind.

 I got a good look at the inside world of ballet.
 It is a tight-knit community, everyone knows of everyone.
 Especially when it comes to companies.
 If you have a bad attitude once, everyone will know about it.
 Good luck getting hired after that.